WAYNE R. SCOTT

 In addition to his original musicals, Scott is the author and designer of the popular “Bethlehem Marketplace” walk-through adventure, an annual Christmas interactive production seen by thousands of guests at select locations around the United States.
 He also wrote a thirteen episode nationally distributed video series for children, “The Kids of Rainbow Cove.”

-He has also written, produced and narrated numerous commercial video productions for a variety of companies and non-profit organizations, including Hospital Chaplains of America, Mission Aviation Fellowship, and Ronald McDonald House.
+Scott has written, produced and narrated numerous commercial video productions for a variety of companies and non-profit organizations, including Hospital Chaplains of America, Mission Aviation Fellowship, and Ronald McDonald House.
+He served as Media Coordinator for Loma Linda University Health, and has been a frequent guest columnist writing on arts topics for the Redlands Community News since 2019.

-Scott has won nine Inland Theater League awards for writing, composing, and directing.
+Scott has won ten Inland Theater League awards for writing, composing, and directing.
 He has also received two Inland Theater League Awards for acting and a special citation for founding LifeHouse Productions.

 A theater unique in the nation, LifeHouse produces original musicals nearly every week of the year to more than 30,000 guests and season subscribers.
-Located in a historic Redlands building, which Scott’s company remodeled in 1999, LifeHouse Theater features 210 stadium-style seats.
-LifeHouse Theater received a California Legislature Resolution honoring the theater’s work and community service.
+Located in a historic Redlands building, which Scott’s company remodeled in 1999, LifeHouse Theater features 215 stadium-style seats.
+Currently in its 28th season, LifeHouse Theater has received a California Legislature Resolution honoring the theater’s work and community service as well as been voted Best Theatre in the Inland Empire five times by viewers of Good Day L.A.
 LifeHouse also offers programs in musical theater production for youngsters.
 In addition, LifeHouse Productions also tours musicals and offers “LifeTales,” a musical biography series for school students that features curriculum guides available to educators.
 The critically acclaimed series profiles “Alexander Graham Bell,” “Abraham Lincoln,” “Jackie Robinson,” and others.

 Jeff officially joined the staff in 2006 but has been associated with LifeHouse Theater as a performer, director and volunteer since its inception in 1992.